 http://www.lochkenholidaypark.co.uk email@example.com |

-LOCH KEN HOLIDAY PARK is found on the shores of Loch Ken set amidst beautiful countryside.
+LOCH KEN HOLIDAY PARK is on the shores of Loch Ken in the Galloway Forest Park, amidst beautiful countryside.
 It is a quiet, rural camping and caravan park.
-The camp site occupies ten acres on the boundary of the Bryson family, six hundred acre stock farm.
-In 2018 we added four brand-new caravan holiday homes to our hire fleet; these have been specially chosen for their furnishings and outdoor decking and are positioned water front to have views over Loch Ken and the Galloway hills.
+The camp-site occupies ten acres on the boundary of the Bryson family farm of six hundred acres.
+In 2018 we added four brand-new caravan holiday homes to our hire fleet; these have been specially chosen for their furnishings and outdoor decking and are positioned on the water-front to have views over Loch Ken and the Galloway hills.

-Adjacent to the park are the RSPB Ken-Dee Marshes bird reservation, the “Galloway Kite Trail” , the kite feeding station in Laurieston and the Galloway Forest Park with its 300 square miles of beautiful green forest, heather-clad hills, wealth of wildlife and two of the 7stanes mountain biking centres, Glentrool and Kirroughtree, which offers our visitors many opportunities to walk, climb, cycle and bird watch.
+Adjacent to the park are the RSPB Ken-Dee Marshes bird reservation, the “Galloway Kite Trail” , the kite feeding station in Laurieston and the Galloway Forest Park with its 300 square miles of beautiful, green forest and heather-clad hills, a wealth of wildlife, and two of the 7stanes mountain biking centres, Glentrool and Kirroughtree, which offer our visitors many opportunities to walk, climb, cycle and bird-watch.
 At night, it is also one of the best spots in the UK for stargazing with the naked eye, as it's the first Dark Sky Park in the UK and one of only two in Europe!

-Among pursuits enjoyed on the Park and Loch Ken are fishing, sailing, water skiing and walking.
+Among pursuits enjoyed on the Park and Loch Ken are fishing, sailing, water-skiing, cycling and walking.

-There are some friendly nine and eighteen hole golf courses nearby too.
+There are some friendly nine- and eighteen-hole golf courses nearby.

-Glamping: At present we are undertaking research into what's best in the huge range of glamping pods and aim to have these in place before the season starts in 2017.
-Keep an eye on the Loch Ken website or on here for more informaiton.
-Or give us a call in February.
-Whatever we opt for, they will be a warm and comfortable alternative to a tent and lots of fun for the kids.
+Glamping: At present we are undertaking research into what's best in the huge range of glamping pods.
+Keep an eye on the Loch Ken websitere for more informaiton. .

 After a day of activity you can look forward to retiring into the cosy shelter of your glamping pod!